Spider-Man: Into the Spider-Verse: Sequels

 Following the "incredible buzz" of Into the Spider-Verse, Sony began development on a sequel, which was later split into two films.
 Into the Spider-Verse was followed by Across the Spider-Verse, released on June 2, 2023.
 It surpassed the box-office take of Into the Spider-Verse, and received similar acclaim from critics and audiences.
 The third film, Beyond the Spider-Verse, is scheduled to be released on June 18, 2027.

 Spin-offs

 In 2018, Sony announced a spin-off animated film based on the Spider-Women comics, focusing on three generations of female Spider-related characters, including Spider-Gwen, Jessica Drew / Spider-Woman, and Cindy Moon / Silk.
 Bek Smith is attached as a screenwriter and Lauren Montgomery was in talks to direct.
 Lord and Miller were confirmed to be producing the film in April 2021, when the project was undergoing rewrites.
 Pascal and Arad reaffirmed that the film was in development in May 2023, when Arad said it would be made sooner than expected, while Steinfeld expressed interest in the film.

 John Mulaney expressed interest in a potential spin-off film starring Spider-Ham, suggesting its plot as a "Watergate-like story" along the lines of The Post or All the President's Men while focusing on his character's career as a reporter.

+In February 2026, it was confirmed that both a Spider-Punk and a Spider-Gwen spin-off were in active development.